 flexiWAN uses encrypted IPSec over VxLAN tunnels between sites.
 The tunnel headers are described in the following figure:

 The tunnel configuration offers various topologies such as hub and spoke, full mesh or any other customized topology.
-Any tunnel topology can be created by selecting a set of devices and clicking the “Create Tunnels” under the “Action” button.
+Any tunnel topology can be created by selecting a set of devices, selecting Path Lables if required and clicking the “Create Tunnels” under the “Action” button.
 A full mesh will be created between all selected devices so that the devices are connected like point-to-point between their loopback interfaces over the secured tunnel toward the WAN.
 The LAN routes will be advertised across the tunnel and will be able to reach each other.

 The tunnel infrastructure offers:

 - The ability to create a tunnel between every two sites (creating a tunnel between sites that already have a tunnel does not create another tunnel between them)

 - Tunnels can be created with Path Labels which offer even greater organization with underlay networks.
 See Path Labels documentation section for more details.